mtk2xfugaku/DataStructures/Introduction.md

 Python provides a dynamic array called __list__.
 It can be used to implement a Stack ADT and with a little bit of modification it can used as a circular array to implement a Queue ADT and Deque ADT.

-Python doesn't provide a __linked list__ but it can implemented eaily using class as the container.
+Python doesn't provide a __linked list__ but it can implemented eaily using object reference.

 A deque is not necessary to implement using array as Python provides a builtin Deque ADT in collections module with constant time insertion and deletion at both ends.